Spring Is For Planting Seeds

 We started these seeds in February indoors.
 Last year I splurged and bought a bottom heating pad (specifically for seeds, a regular heating pad is dangerous to use for seedlings).
 I am absolutely amazed at how much they have grown.
 I kept the clear cover on the container till the spring seeds germinated and grew tall enough to touch the top of the “greenhouse”.
 They have slowed down growing as I took them off the heat.
 I keep telling those spring seeds that they will be ready too soon.
 Slow down.

 After they have grown a bit they were replanted in single containers.
 Don’t plant outside till the threat of frost is over.
 It is hard to wait as both they and I are ready for the outside.
 It is a warm sunny spring day.
 But do not be fooled.
 Cold weather is still a reality.
 It would be a shame to lose them now.

-A good choice for spring seeds are cucumbers, squash, zucchini, peppers and of course tomatoes.
-Vegetables that are prolific and easy to take care of is the best bet.
+A good choice for spring seeds are cucumbers, squash, zucchini, peppers, and of course tomatoes.
+Vegetables that are prolific and easy to take care of are the best bet.
 Just plant and water.
 A bit of fertilizer later in the growing season will not hurt either.

 Plant something outside but choose carefully.
 I planted onions in February.
 They are still small but they are upright so I know the roots are growing.

 To show how smart I am, I purchased some garlic at Earth Fare.
 I peeled and planted.
 Then I took the time to read directions on the internet.
-The correct method is to separate the cloves and then plant, no peeling.
+The correct method is to separate the cloves and then plant them, with no peeling necessary.
 Oops!
 Back to Earth Fare for more garlic.
 Guess what, both the peeled and unpeeled garlic are coming up.
 Goes to show what they know.